conan-io/conan-package-tools/README.md

 - **mingw_configurations**: Configurations for MinGW
 - **archs**: List containing specific architectures to build for.
 Default ["x86", "x86_64"]
 - **use_docker**: Use docker for package creation in Linux systems.
-- **docker_image_skip_update**: If defined, it will skip the initialisation update of "conan package tools" and "conan" in the docker image.
+- **docker_image_skip_update**: If defined, it will skip the initialization update of "conan package tools" and "conan" in the docker image.
 By default is False.
+- **docker_entry_script**: Command to be executed before to build when running Docker.
 - **curpage**: Current page of packages to create
 - **total_pages**: Total number of pages
 - **vs10_x86_64_enabled**: Flag indicating whether or not to build for VS10 64bits.
 Default [False]